Home Improvement

 Split-system vs. ducted air conditioning – the verdict

-Now that you understand the pros and cons of both types of air conditioning systems, let’s draw up a final comparison between the two for an easier reference.
+Now that you understand the pros and cons of both types of air conditioning systems, let’s draw up a final comparison between the two for easier reference.

 FeaturesSplit-system ACDucted AC